ThioJoe/Auto-Synced-Translated-Dubs/README.md

 ### External Requirements:
 - ffmpeg must be installed (https://ffmpeg.org/download.html)

-- If using local time stretching only: You'll need the binaries for a program called 'rubberband' (https://breakfastquay.com/rubberband/)
+### Optional External Tools:
+- Optional: Instead of ffmpeg for audio stretching, you could use the program'rubberband'
+  - I've actually found ffmpeg works better, but I'll still leave the option for rubberband if you want.
-  - Specifically on that page, find the download link for "Rubber Band Library v3.3.0 command-line utility" (Pick the Windows or MacOS version depending).
+  - If using Rubberband, yoou'll need the rubberband binaries.
+Specifically on [this page]((https://breakfastquay.com/rubberband/), find the download link for "Rubber Band Library v3.3.0 command-line utility" (Pick the Windows or MacOS version depending).
 Then extract the archive to find:
      - On Windows: rubberband.exe, rubberband-r3.exe, and sndfile.dll
      - On MacOS: rubberband, rubberband-r3
   - Doesn't need to be installed, just put the above mentioned files in the same directory as main.py